charles-uno/Bloodlines/06_nonplayer_characters.md

 The difference between them is how they apply to die rolls.
-Whereas a PC's description guides the player as they assign their bloodline scores, an NPC's description guides the GM as they assign difficulties to rolls.
-Clever PCs who take advantage of an NPC's weaknesses may find themselves rolling at difficulties lower than the NPC's level would suggest (for example, making an Ordinary roll against a Remarkable NPC), while careless NPCs may end up rolling at higher difficulties (such as an Incredible roll made against a Remarkably NPC).
+Whereas a PC's description guides the player as they assign their bloodline scores, an NPC's description guides the GM as they assign levels to rolls.
+Clever PCs who take advantage of an NPC's weaknesses may find themselves rolling at levels lower than the NPC's level would suggest (for example, making a Minor roll against a Significant NPC), while careless NPCs may end up rolling at higher levels (such as an Incredible roll made against a Significant NPC).

-Because of the importance of an NPC's description in determining roll difficulties, it's crucial that it focus on details that might be important to the NPC's interaction with PCs.
+Because of the importance of an NPC's description in determining roll levels, it's crucial that it focus on details that might be important to the NPC's interaction with PCs.
 Is the NPC intelligent, or capable of speech?
 What might motivate it to attack a group of PCs, and how might it go about doing so?
 What would the PCs be able to learn about this NPC, either from researching it at a library or from speaking to the locals who have dealt with it?

-Unlike PC descriptions, NPC descriptions are secret.
-Players must discover details about the NPC for themselves.

 ## Example NPC: Brigand

+(Updated to here.
+The example rolls should just need to be reverted to what they were when we had four attributes, I think. -Charles)

 Each brigand is an Ordinary NPC – they have a single wound each.
 Their description is as follows: